Scarborough Writers’ Circle

 - Every page should be numbered and bear the title of the work.
 The end should be clearly marked as such.

-- Each entry should have a front sheet bearing the title, word count, number of pages, pseudonym (if used) and the intended market.
+- Each entry should have a front sheet bearing the title, word count, number of pages, pseudonym and the intended market.
 (See note 2)

 - Entries must be anonymous.
-The writer’s identity should be contained within a sealed envelope bearing either the title of the manuscript or a pseudonym.
+The writer’s identity should be contained within a sealed envelope bearing the title of the manuscript ans the member’s pseudonym.
 This should be attached to the manuscript using a paperclip.
 Staples should never be used for any submission.

 - Entries not received by the closing date will be disqualified.